ringcentral/web-apps/README.md

 Since `history` library and `react-router` do not support listening to global `window.history` object due to lack of `push` and `replace` events on the latter we need to use custom `LocationSync`.

-We suggest to put it in the Router config at the very top of the application:
+We suggest putting it in the Router config at the very top of the application:

 ```js
 import React from 'react';